-Here are 6 tips to finding the perfect sofa
+Here are 6 tips for finding the perfect sofa

 - Always measure the space you have in your home available and how much room you want your sofa to fill.
 We fell foul of this with our previous sofa and it is not a nice feeling thinking you have paid good money for something that looks totally wrong.

 - Ask for a swatch of fabric from the sofa store if you are in two minds whether it will suit your home decor.
 Most good retailers will supply this for you free of charge.

 - If you have young children, look for a fabric that is serviceable and will wear well with age.
 You don’t want sticky fingers ruining your new centerpiece in your living room.

 - Consider spending that little bit extra money to get good quality filled cushions over the standard poly-fiber types.
 It will last longer for you and your family.
 You could also upgrade the quality of the cushions using foam cut to size service.

 - Buy the best-quality sofa that you can afford as most sofas can be recovered and it’s usually cheaper to re-upholster a good sofa than to buy a new one.